 Instructions

-1. Place the bacon in a large nonstick skillet and cook on low to medium heat until brown.
+- Place the bacon in a large nonstick skillet and cook on low to medium heat until brown.
 Remove the bacon and place it in a Dutch oven (or another large pan), leaving the bacon grease in the skillet.
-Salt and pepper the beef and add a few pieces of it to the skillet.
-Add cooking oil to the bacon grease if necessary to brown the beef.
+Salt and pepper the beef and add a few pieces to the skillet.
+If necessary, add cooking oil to the bacon grease to brown the meat.
 Remove the browned beef chunks and place them in the Dutch oven with the bacon.
-Continue adding and browning the beef until all of it is browned and moved to the Dutch oven.
+Continue adding and browning the beef until it is browned and moved to the Dutch oven.

-2. Add the onion and garlic to the bacon grease in the skillet and cook until the onion is wilted.
+- Add the onion and garlic to the bacon grease in the skillet and cook until the onion is wilted.
 Add the flour and stir to mix with the onion.
-Pour in a little of the chicken stock to help deglaze the pan and cook for a minute.
-Then pour everything from the skillet into the Dutch oven.
+Pour a little chicken stock to help deglaze the pan, and cook for a minute.
+Then, pour everything from the skillet into the Dutch oven.

-5. After two hours, check the tenderness of the beef.
-If it is not easily broken apart with a fork, cook for another 30 minutes with the lid on and then check the tenderness again.
+- After two hours, check the tenderness of the beef.
+If it is not easily broken apart with a fork, cook for another 30 minutes with the lid on, then recheck the tenderness.
 (See note below for an extra tip.)